Anyeade/chat-optima/BUILD_FIX_IMPLEMENTATION.md

-# Build Fix Implementation Summary
+# Build Fix Implementation Summary - FINAL SOLUTION

 ## Issue
 After implementing the landing page, the Next.js build was failing with the error: